The First Lady of Song!

 When the solo comes along, we take the original sax and string ideas and put them on the guitar.

-Using the main riff as a starting point over a standard blues, the I chord has sometimes been extended to a dom7#9.
+Using the main riff as a starting point over this blues progression, the I chord has sometimes been extended to a dom7#9.
 The solo?
 We learn it note for note!